-Ever since I’ve read loggingsucks, I’ve been focused on implementing canonical logging across my applications.
+Since reading loggingsucks, I’ve focused on implementing canonical logging across my applications.

-If you’re new to the concept, I really really recommend you reading the whole article there.
-It’s a great read, interactive, complete and makes a compeling case on why you should prefer it.
+I highly recommend reading the full article there.
+It’s a great read, interactive, complete, and makes a compelling case for why you should prefer it.
 I will try to give a very simple explanation so the code examples below make more sense.

-Imagine each server call, whatever happens has a single, context-rich log with all the information that pertains to that one request.
-No complex loki queries.
+Imagine each server call: whatever happens gets logged once with all relevant context for that single request.
+No complex Loki queries.
 No guessing what ERROR: something went wrong means.
-No looking for timestamps between different microservices to figure out what triggered the failure.
-That’s what canonical logging is.
-That one single log.
-The log you’ve longed for.
+No searching across timestamps in different microservices to trace failures.
+That’s canonical logging—the single log you’ve always wanted.

-In microservices and large scale systems, canonical logging is a must.
-You simply add all the context you need there.
+In microservices and large-scale systems, canonical logging is essential.
+You simply add all necessary context to a single log.

 Setting up in go

-The way it works is by leveraging go’s context.Context.
-You pass along all the key-value you want to include in your logs and once you’re done, you call log.Log.
+It works by leveraging Go’s context.Context.
+You pass along all key-value pairs you want in your logs, and once done, you call log.Log.

-Here’s a simple example on how you can use the standard library to create a middleware that sets up the logger.
+Here’s a simple example showing how to create middleware that sets up the logger using the standard library.

 package main